 Craig Kief’s work is an eclectic collection spanning many genres and styles.
 This variety has made him highly adaptable, and a perfect fit for a diverse set of directors.

 The 2015/16 television season brought Craig's first network pilot and series, The Muppets for ABC.
 After his experience shooting several commercials for The Muppets, he was chosen to shoot the series in part because of the highly technical nature of the production.
 Every single shot was both a visual, and a special effect.
 The series broke new ground for the ensemble, by photographing them in a kinetic style with as many as six cameras at a time that had never been done before.
-This and a component of the show that mimicked a late night talk show with pedestal cameras, moving lights, and other tricks, created an opportunity to construct several different looks within the show.
+This and a component of the show that mimicked a late night talk show with pedestal cameras, moving lights, and other tricks, created an opportunity to construct several different styles within the show.

+Prior to and in between television series and films, Craig shoots commercials for clients such as Apple, Under Armour, Lucasfilm, Marvel, AT&T, Google, and many others.
+He’s particularly regarded for his naturalism, speed, camera movement, and visual effects driven work.
 He has also shot dozens of music videos, including Lovett's 'Eye of the Storm', which earned Craig a nomination for best cinematography at Camerimage, and an article in American Cinematographer.
 Other projects have been covered in ICG, IndieWire, Post Magazine, and Cinefex.